December 30, 2022

 Aviation headsets provide more than just hearing protection and decreased cabin noise though.
 They also offer hands-free communications with ATC and passengers, making it even more appealing to fly with a headset.

 None of us enjoy purchasing something we don’t really need, so the first question many new pilots ask when scanning a recommended gear list is, “Do I really need to buy my own headset?
 Can’t I just rent or borrow one from my school?”

 While a rental or loaner may be possible, at least to get started, for most pilots, it still makes sense to purchase your own headset even if your budget can only support an entry-level model.

-For starters, the communal headsets that you may find through a school will probably not be the top-of-the-line models and they will have already sustained plenty of wear and tear from other students.
+For starters, the communal headsets that you may find through a school will probably not be the best aviation headset and certainly won’t be the top-of-the-line models.
+They will have already sustained plenty of wear and tear from other students.
 A used entry-level headset is likely to be uncomfortable and potentially ill-fitting.

 Before you aimlessly click through pages upon pages of potential options, decide what features you are looking for.
 This will narrow your search results to only the headsets that are the best fit for you.